Back to Louisiana

 • The amendment text does not specify how exactly the presence of the dog should be obscured, leaving some details unclear.

-Plain English: The amendment changes how a judge can order the presence of a facility dog during certain court cases, ensuring that the jury does not see the dog and instructing them about its role.
+Plain English: The amendment changes how a judge can order the presence of a facility dog during certain court cases, ensuring it is not visible to the jury and instructing the jury about its role.

-• The amendment does not specify what happens if the judge decides not to hide the dog from the jury.
+• The amendment does not specify what happens if a party disagrees with the judge's decision regarding the visibility of the facility dog.

 Plain English: The amendment changes a part of the bill to specify that a witness who needs a facility dog during certain court proceedings is referred to as 'who is' instead of 'any'.